EzCE/ez80-docs/content/syscalls/all/GetCSC.md

 ---
-title: KbdScan
+title: GetCSC
 geekdocHidden: true
 params:
-    address: $020148
+    address: $02014C
     category: Keyboard
-    name: KbdScan
+    name: GetCSC
 ---

-Scans the keyboard for any key presses and updates the value at [`kbdScanCode`](../../../memory/all/kbdScanCode) accordingly.
+This routine loads the current keyboard scancode from [`kbdScanCode`](../../../memory/all/kbdScanCode) into `a`, then clears [`kbdScanCode`](../../../memory/all/kbdScanCode).
+If no key is pressed, `a` is $00.
+Note that using it will also enable interrupts.
 A list of possible scan codes is below:

 {{< expand "Scan Codes" "..." >}}
 | Scan Code  | Scan Code (Hex) |